 Happy Go Lucky (December 14, 1936)

-Released on December 14, 1936: A singer in Shanghi looks exactly like a missing flyer who went missing, and is feared to have sold the experimental airplane that he was flying.
+Released on December 14, 1936: (running time 53 minutes) A singer in Shanghi looks exactly like a missing flyer who went missing, and is feared to have sold the experimental airplane that he was flying.
 Foreign gangsters, the missing flyers girlfriend, and the U.S. military wants him, dead or alive.

 Directed by Aubrey Scotto

 The Actors: Phil Regan (John L. 'Happy Jack' Cole and Bill Lyons), Evelyn Venable (Mary Gorham), Jed Prouty (Charles Gorham), William Newell (Charlie Davis), Jonathan Hale (J. Lansing Bennett), Harlan Briggs (U.S. Consul E.R.
-Brown), Stanley Andrews (Captain Matzdorf), Claude King (Colonel Willis), Carleton Young (Al), Karl Hackett (Porozzi), Guy Kingsford (Joe, henchman), Howard C. Hickman (Doctor Wilson), Willie Fung (Coolie fisherman), Robert Adair (unknown), Wilson Benge (the butler), Howard Brooks (Morley, Gorham's butler), Jack Cheatham (shore patrolman), Lee Ford (Smitty, stage manager), Oscar 'Dutch' Hendrian (heckler), John Mack (sailor), John McGuire (airplane mechanic), Anthony Pawley (unknown), Harold E. Skidmore (sailor), Harry Strang (Joe, electrician), Sammee Tong (driver).
+Brown), Stanley Andrews (Captain Matzdorf), Claude King (Colonel Willis), Carleton Young (Al), Karl Hackett (Porozzi), Guy Kingsford (Joe, Bennett's driver), Howard C. Hickman (Doctor Wilson), Willie Fung (Coolie fisherman), Robert Adair (unknown), Wilson Benge (Bennett's butler), Howard Brooks (Morley, Gorham's butler), Jack Cheatham (shore patrolman), Lee Ford (Smitty, stage manager), Oscar 'Dutch' Hendrian (heckler), John Mack (sailor), John McGuire (airplane mechanic), Anthony Pawley (unknown), Harold E. Skidmore (sailor), Harry Strang (Joe, electrician), Sammee Tong (driver)